 Oil futures, like other commodity futures contracts, can be traded with margin, or borrowed money.
 Initial margin requirements vary by futures product and are typically a small percentage—2% to 12%—of the notional value of the contract.
 Anyone considering futures should understand the risks of margin trading, including margin calls.

-For CME Group’s WTI crude futures, maintenance margin requirements as of January 2021 ranged from $3,000 to $4,100, or about 6% to 8% of the contracts’ overall value.
+For CME Group’s WTI crude futures, maintenance margin requirements as of May 24, 2022 were $8,750, or about 8% of the contracts’ overall value.
 (By contrast, with equity margin trading, an investor can only borrow up to 50% of the purchase price.)

-If a trader is looking for a “smaller-bite” position in the oil markets, CME lists an “e-mini” version of its WTI futures contract.
-E-mini WTI futures (/QM) specify 500 barrels (half the size of the regular WTI contract) and include initial margin requirements of $1,500 to $2,000 for 2021 contracts.
+If a trader is looking for a “smaller-bite” position in the oil markets, CME lists an “e-mini” and a “micro” version of its WTI futures contract.
+The E-mini WTI futures contract (/QM) represents 500 barrels (half of the regular WTI contract), and the maintenance margin requirement was $4,375 as of May 24, 2022.
+The Micro WTI futures contract (/MCL) represents 100 barrels (1/10th the size of the regular WTI contract), and the maintenance requirement was $875 as of May 24, 2022.

 Regardless of how large a position is, remember that with more leverage comes more risk.
 Margin can magnify profits and losses, which means an investor or trader could lose much more than the initial amount deposited.